Our ethos about reading

 Every child receives a good quality 20 minutes phonics lesson every day.
 We follow the Letters and Sounds Phonics Programme which was introduced by the Department of Education in 2007.
 The programme is detailed and systematic and consists of 6 phases for teaching phonics from Nursery/Reception with the aim of children becoming fluent readers by the age of seven.
 At Wood Street we ensure the session is interactive and lively with lots of movement.
 We provide a range of high quality resources to engage and interest children.
 More details about the programme and free downloadable resources for schools and parents can be found at www.letters-and-sounds.com

 YR children take home the key words that the children are learning as well as the sounds they are learning.
 To support children to learn key words and phonics we also have Card Master Machines which children use regularly as well as lots of games both indoors and outdoors.
-In KS1 children have weekly spellings which they take home for parents to support spelling skills.
+In KS1 children also have key words that they practise alongside their reading.

 Children have the opportunity to change their home/school reading book every day.
 Parents are invited to support this task each morning.
 Parents complete the reading diary as a record of what each child has read and an opportunity to write comments to the teacher.